 The Sunbeam label was a short-lived enterprise in Chicago just after World War II, operating from September 1946 to September 1947.
 It was the project of pianist and arranger Marl Young, who during the war years had led bands in the some of the major clubs in Chicago, notably the Rhumboogie and Joe's Deluxe Club, and done substantial arranging for bands at the other major black and tans, such as the Grand Terrace, the Club DeLisa, and Club Plantation.
 In the Sunbeam operation, Young selected, arranged, and recorded the music, while his brothers, who ran a dry cleaning business, handled the company's business affairs.
 (His brother Harry Young was credited as co-composer on three titles that were issued on the label.)

 Despite extreme internal dissensions, the Dream Band lasted until early June 1944.
-In January 1944 the band consisted of Gail Brockman, Calvin Ladnier, and Raymond Orr (trumpets); George Hunt and J. Taylor (trombones); Nat Jones (1st alto sax); Tom Archia and Eddie Johnson (tenor saxes); Marl Young (piano, arranger); Clarence "Hog" Mason (bass--by this time the only holdover from the old King Fleming band); and Hillard Brown (drums).
-Ladner and Archia had been in the Milt Larkin band when it was resident at the Rhumboogie (August 1942 to May 1943), and had returned to Chicago after the band broke up; Hog Mason was the only holdover from the Overton band.
+In January 1944 the band consisted of Gail Brockman, Calvin Ladnier, and Raymond Orr (trumpets); George Hunt and J. Taylor (trombones); Nat Jones (1st alto sax); Tom Archia and Eddie Johnson (tenor saxes); Marl Young (piano, arranger); Clarence "Hog" Mason (bass—the only holdover from the old King Fleming band and from the Overton band); and Hillard Brown (drums).
+Ladnier and Archia had been in the Milt Larkin band when it was resident at the Rhumboogie (August 1942 to May 1943), and had returned to Chicago after the band broke up.
 (Our source is the Board Minutes for Local 208, January 6, 1944.)
 Later on Johnny Houser would replace Nat Jones as first alto.
 We are not sure just when he arrived, but the band soon picked up a 2nd alto player from Kansas City named Charlie Parker.

 One Monday morning when members of the band were playing a breakfast dance at the Club DeLisa, a few blocks away, Marl Young caught Charlie Parker surreptitiously removing Johnny Houser's music from the music stand and replacing it with his own.
 Young threatened to brain Parker with a Coke bottle if he didn't put Houser's music back, immediately.
 As Young told Walton in 1985: